bytemomo/nautilus/campaigns/README.md

        in the finding_mode field

 - findings: list
-    1. list of finding names that the plugins will write in the results when that plugin find a certain finding.
-They need to match with the plugins' one and the name is case sensitive
+    1. list of finding names that the modules will write in the results when that module find a certain finding.
+They need to match with the modules' one and the name is case sensitive

 - finding_mode: any | all | threshold